 FREN 1150G.
 New Waves from Paris to Hollywood.

 “New wave” was coined by a journalist to refer to an “outburst” of filmmaking in France beginning in 1959.
 Never a movement, and short-lived in terms of whatever aesthetic uniformity it may have had, its effects spread across various European cinemas and became the emblem for a series of American filmmakers well into the 1970s.
 We will analyze work by a range of French and other cinéastes, in an attempt to understand what perhaps appears--from the current perspective--as one of the last gasps of “high cultural” production against the reality of corporate necessity and new forms of media.
-In English.
-Prerequisite: a course at the 0600- or 0700 -level or equivalent proficiency.
-Contact the instructor to verify your proficiency if you have not taken French at Brown.
+Taught in English.
+WRIT

 FREN 1210C.
 Reading Proust at the Turn of the Century.